 The closest town is Tom Price, which is about a 45-minute drive away.
-There are two options of how to get to Karijini National Park; drive or fly.
+The two options to get to Karijini National Park from Perth are to drive or fly.

 The Perth to Karijini road trip will take about 14 hours if driving directly via the inland highway.
-Many visitors also visit Karijini from Exmouth.
+Many visitors (myself included) visit Karijini before or after exploring Exmouth along the Coral Coast.
 Exmouth to Karijini is a 6-hour drive on sealed roads.

-Driving Tip: Make sure you take the sealed road via Paraburdoo into Karijini as the unsealed road is notorious for flat tyres (and isn’t that much quicker anyway!).
+Driving Tip: If coming from Exmouth, make sure you take the sealed road via Paraburdoo towards Karijini as the unsealed road is notorious for flat tyres (and isn’t that much quicker anyway!).

-If time permits I recommend a route that looks like:
+If time permits, I recommend an itinerary route that looks like this:

 - Perth to Karijini